Qiskit/qiskit.org/CONTRIBUTING.md

 **Readability** is what we value most.
 We expect reviewers to pay special attention on readability so at least they can understand new contributions to the codebase.

+### Solving linting issues

+While developing, you can check linting issues by running `npm run lint`.
+Notice that, although some linting issues are reported as warnings, we don't allow any warning in our code base so you will need to solve those problems or disable the linter for your contribution to pass the checks.

+There are some linting issues that can be automatically fixed by running `npm run fix-lint`.

+In the case you need to [disable a rule](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments), please provide an explanation supporting why the exception.

 ### Type annotations